Chapter Three... Where's My Hat?

 I wrote several letters with nary a response, not even a note asking for a pledge.
 I realized this was not going to be an easy sell.

 I realized what I must do.
-If I really wanted to work in TV, I needed to get serious and volunteer for three months during the summer.
-That did break the ice jam, and the receptionist finally walked me down a long hall to a little room on the Boise State University campus, where the “Idaho Reports” staff was working.
-I got to meet Marc Johnson, Gary Richardson, and Jean McNeil, the woman who had mysteriously disappeared that one cold winter evening.
+If I really wanted to work in the television world, I needed to get serious and volunteer for three months during my summer break from teaching junior high students in Idaho City.
+That did break the ice jam, and the receptionist finally walked me down a long hall to a little room at the public TV station then on the Boise State University campus, where the “Idaho Reports” staff was working.
+I got to meet Marc Johnson, Gary Richardson, Ric Ochoa, and Jean McNeil, the woman who had mysteriously disappeared from the TV screen that one cold winter evening.

 They welcomed me as one welcomes someone you’re convinced doesn’t belong there, but they were cordial enough and even allowed me to sit at a desk.
 A few weeks earlier, the reporter who sat there had left for San Francisco.
 Talk about serendipity.
 But I knew I had three months to learn my new craft and to make myself indispensable.
 Even I realized volunteering would only get me so far.